kevinolega/callcentertrainingtips/_posts/2019-05-06-basic-requirements.md

 Your English just needs to be good enough for small talk, asking questions, explaining your process, giving directions, and telling short stories.

-Avoid making pronunciation errors like B and V, P and F, and finally TH sounds.
+Avoid making pronunciation errors like B and V, P and F, and finally,TH sounds.
 We have several exercises on [this call center tips website](http://callcentertrainingtips.com).

 You can check out the top 100 used words in the English Language and check your pronunciation.